SwissDataScienceCenter/renku/docs/tutorials/courses.rst

-From their copy of the starter project that the instructor creates, students can then independently build on the project from inside the interactive environment by adding and modifying code, extra software dependencies, etc., which they can then save (by `git commit & git push`) back to Renkulab.
+From their copy of the starter project that the instructor creates, students can then independently build on the project from inside the interactive environment by adding and modifying code, extra software dependencies, etc., which they can then save (by ``git commit`` & ``git push``) back to Renkulab.

 FAQ
 ===

 Privacy & Group Settings: If I create a project on the public instance of Renkulab, who will be able to access it?

-If I make an update to the course material, how can I ensure that students will receive these updates?
+Updates: If I make an update to the course material, how can I ensure that students will receive these updates?